AquaticEcoDynamics/glm-py/docs/blog/posts/glmpy-v0_1_3.md

 ---
 draft: false
-date: 2024-03-20
+date: 2024-03-22
 authors:
   - gknight
 categories:
   - Releases
 ---

-# glm-py `0.0.1` released! 🚀
+# glm-py released! 🚀

-**We're pleased to announce the first release of glm-py on pip!**
+**We're pleased to announce the first public release of glm-py on pip!**

-glm-py provides a Python interface to the General Lake Model (GLM) that abstracts away the complexity of building and running simulations.
+glm-py `0.1.3` provides a Python interface to the General Lake Model (GLM) that abstracts away the complexity of building and running simulations.
 It is now easier than ever to use GLM for research, education, and software development.